GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

   $ wget https://ggems.fr/download/ggems_v1.0.zip

 Unzip the downloaded file, create a folder named GGEMS_build (or another name), and launch the command 'ccmake'.
-We recommand also to create an install folder.
+Create an install folder is recommanded.

 .. code-block:: console